Note that this page only applies if you are using the Classic Boards

 Your custom field's 'number of units' could relate to anything you have defined for that field - for example, 'story points' or 'business value' and the 'Daily'/'By Children' dropdown is only shown if child versions are available.

-- The 'View Version' dropdown only includes versions which contain issues that belong to at least one unreleased Fix Version (and belong to a project that is enabled for JIRA Agile).
+- The 'View Version' dropdown only includes versions which contain issues that belong to at least one unreleased Fix Version (and belong to a project that is enabled for GreenHopper).

 - The chart's 'Start Date' and 'End Date' are the Fix Version's dates defined on your Planning Board.
-If not defined on your Planning Board, the 'End Date' is the 'Release Date' (see Managing Versions); or today's date, if not defined in JIRA.
+If not defined on your Planning Board, the 'End Date' is the 'Release Date' defined in the JIRA version (see Managing Versions); or today's date, if not defined in JIRA.

 - You can toggle items in the chart on and off, by selecting or clearing their check boxes in the legend under the chart.